Wellington’s greatest strength as a city is our quality of life, and nature plays a big part of this.

 Through the development of our Towards 2040: Smart Capital vision and our Long-term Plan, Wellingtonians have told us that they value the natural environment, in particular the harbour, streams and the city's natural attractions.

-To create a clear pathway to protect and build on the things people love and value about the city, we want the community's views on:
+To create a clear pathway to protect and build on the things people love and value about the city, we often seek the community's views on:

 - what threats and challenges we face